 You will receive a broad overview of software development methods and techniques, focusing on various modelling and design approaches.
 You will develop understanding of the application of generic pattern-based strategies for resolving common high-level problems in object orientated design.
 You will develop problem recognition and categorisation and learn how (and when) established pattern-based solutions can be identified and applied as solutions.

 You will learn how to develop sophisticated web browser-based business and consumer software.
 This include client-side and server-side programming languages, styles and technologies.
 You will lean how to follow good practice in terms of security and legal compliance.

-Software Project with Agile Techniques
+Software Project with Agile Techniques (Salford HackCamp)

 AI & Data Mining

 You will be introduced to Artificial Intelligence (AI) and Data Mining (DM) techniques for problem solving.
 You will become familiar with AI techniques and terminology for knowledge representation and searching, and gain an understanding of DM algorithms, and learn how these techniques are used in real world applications.

 You will study more advanced software engineering techniques including reuse, security, component-based and service-oriented software engineering.
 These more advanced topics will help you to understand how recent technical innovations are affecting the practices you need to build high quality software.
 You will undertake some online research to explore a practical, industry-based scenario involving advanced software engineering decision-making.
 You will have to think about the trade-offs between software product quality and developer productivity.